 colonies roll around the equator on giant train tracks – keeping pace

 with the planet's rotation so that they are always kept in the "terminator"

 zone.
 This ensures that the Sun never rises fully above the horizon,

 maintaining the optimum temperature and brightness.*

-the first stage of a massive terraforming effort has begun.
+On Venus, a massive terraforming effort is underway.
 Automated

 craft are being sent to water-rich comets, redirecting them into the

 bacteria are being seeded on the ground.
 Due to the much denser and

 more hostile atmosphere, this process is slower than the efforts

 on Mars.
 However, with many people achieving practical immortality,